-While discussing life with a friend the other day the word evil came.
+While discussing life with a friend the other day the word evil came up.
 He sees America as an “evil empire” that commits acts of torture that surpass anything al-Qaeda has done.
 I think he was referring to all the bombs dropped over the last 100 years.
 In any case, this provided grist for my mind’s mill.
-For starters, the idea of evil immediately brings to mind the Tao Te Ching chapter two: “The whole world recognizes the good as the good, yet this is only the bad”. ( Ha!
-No wonder Taoist thought has never caught on.)
+For starters, the idea of evil immediately brings to mind the Tao Te Ching chapter 2: The whole world recognizes the good as the good, yet this is only the bad — Ha!
+No wonder Taoist thought has never caught on.

 There is another way to see evil